-With all of the multi-billion dollar charities out there, their actualized impact has been far from substantial.
-These organizations have become so excessively massive that they are afraid to accomplish what really needs to be implemented to definitively create a better world for all mankind.
+With all of the multi-billion-dollar charities out there, their actualized impact has been far from substantial.
+These organizations have become so excessively massive that they are afraid to accomplish what truly needs to be implemented to conclusively create a better world for all mankind.
 Doing so would deem their boundless and perpetual “business models” obsolete.
 Imagine how many cancer charities would cease if all forms of cancer were cured worldwide?
-How many hundreds of billions of dollars in annual revenue would be lost by big pharma, treatments facilities, and insurance companies in tandem?
+How many hundreds of billions of dollars in annual revenue would be lost by big pharma, treatment facilities, and insurance companies in tandem?

 Here is an article for reference:

 In the original Live Aid concerts to help the starving people of Ethiopia, it was discovered that many of the featured bands registered enormous rises in their record sales in the days and weeks afterwards.
 Some re-launched their flagging careers.
 Did all of that extra money get channeled to Ethiopia?
 Did it hell.
 And that tells you all you need to know about the real charity sentiments of these people.
 If they cared a damn, they would have given away all of the unexpected extra cash.
 Instead, they enjoyed the ultimate win-win scenario.
 They were lauded as great, caring heroes AND they became much richer.

 That has been the template ever since.
 Musicians fight to get featured in major charity gigs, not because they care about anyone other than themselves, but because they can get top-notch PR and increased record sales.
 What’s not to like?
 It’s astounding how many well-meaning people fall for this cynical game.
 Five-star extravaganzas in the name of charity?
 What is that all about?
 Why not give all the money for the five-star event to charity?
 Oh, but that would be no fun for the super-rich, would it?
 They want to wear their finest designer gear, eat the finest food, drink the most expensive champagne and snort the best Columbian cocaine in the name of “charity”.